Bonnie404/nlf-evaluation/README.md

    .uv\venv\Scripts\activate
    ```
    Now, any Python scripts you run will use the environment that `uv` created.

-#### Troubleshooting
-- If you encounter an error about missing dependencies, verify that `uv sync` completed successfully.
-- If you prefer installing dependencies via a different method (e.g., pip or conda), you can extract them from `pyproject.toml` and install them in your own environment.

 Once completed, you should have:
 1. A local `uv`-managed environment containing all required packages.